Troubleshooting API Error Codes

 The forbidden status indicates that you don't have permission to request that URL.
 You're authenticated, but the user or role you're authenticated for isn't permitted to make the API request.

-This also occurs when you have an authentication issue, like when using the wrong API key or trying to access features your subscription plan doesn’t allow for, and is the reason you will encounter this error with the Open API.
+This also occurs when you have an authentication issue, such as using the wrong API key or trying to access features your subscription plan doesn't allow, which is why you will encounter this error with the Open API.

 400 Bad Request

 The 400 Bad Request error message is one of the most generic HTTP status codes.
 It implies that you did not correctly format your API request.
 If no additional error information is given in the response body, you have to check the docs.
-You could be missing a query, a field in the request body, or a header field could be wrong.
+You could be missing a query parameter, a field in the request body, or an incorrect header field.
 It could also be that some of your request data might have incorrect syntax.

-This is different from the 406 Not Acceptable error message, which appears when your request is correctly formatted, but has requested the response in a language other than the supported JSON.
+This is different from the 406 Not Acceptable error message, which appears when your request is correctly formatted but requests a response in a language other than the supported JSON.

 429 Too Many Requests